 About Me

-Research interests: Harmonic Analysis, Functional Analysis, Frame Theory, Sampling Theory, Control Theory, Optimal Transport Theory and Applications to Machine Learning.
+Research interests: Harmonic Analysis, Functional Analysis, Signal Processing Analysis, Frame Theory, Sampling Theory, Control Theory, Optimal Transport, Machine Learning, Data Science.